mkdocstrings/mkdocstrings/docs/handlers/overview.md

 ### Migrate to the experimental Python handler

-To use the new, experimental Python handler, you must specify the `python` extra when depending on *mkdocstrings*:
+To use the new, experimental Python handler, you can depend on `mkdocstrings-python` directly, or specify the `python` extra when depending on *mkdocstrings*:

 ```toml
 # PEP 621 dependencies declaration